guilhemmarchand/splunk-guide-for-kafka-monitoring/kubernetes-yaml-examples/kafka-connect/02-metrics/README.md

 ### Step 4: (patch)

+The patch will update your Kafka Connect Deployment and create the Telegraf sidecar container.

-- Update the file 03-patch-kafka-connect.yml and 04-patch-kafka-connect.yml to match the name of your deployment:
+- Update the file 04-patch-kafka-connect.yml to match the name of your Deployment

+*This part must be changed to match the name of your Deployment:*

 ```
-kubectl -n kafka get deployments.apps
+metadata:
+  name: confluent-oss-cp-kafka
 ```

-*Note: in sample, default used is confluent-oss-cp-kafka-connect*
+- Run the patch command and ensure you specify the name of your Deployment:

 ```
 kubectl --namespace kafka patch deployment confluent-oss-cp-kafka-connect --patch "$(cat 04-patch-kafka-connect.yml )"